kmubashshir86/Hacking-/README.md

 * Try to control your body sign that you are recording some one.
 Its natural for all to facing fear and shriks in body while recording some one else without permission/consent but a good social engineer know how to behave in situations.

-* Power saving modes are off so that app do not freeze automatically.
+* Power saving modes must off so that app do not freeze automatically.

 (Update in feature)